wompojs/wompo/README.md

 - _React-like_ - no need to learn a completely new library.
 If you know React, you already know also Wompo.
 Or at least the 90% of it.
 - _Easy_ - If you don't, Wompo has a super fast learning curve: no need to learn Typescript, understanding Javascript classes, and the **this** keyword.
 All you need to know is basic Javascript, basic HTML, and basic CSS.
 - _Performant_ - Faster than React, Preact, and Atomico, and only slightly slower than Lit.
-- _Lightweight_ - Wompo only weight 5Kb compressed and gzipped!
+- _Lightweight_ - Wompo weights less than 5Kb compressed and gzipped!
 - _Built-in CSS modules_ - With Wompo there is no need to worry about styles
   collisions: your class names will be automatically replaced with a unique class name.